simonmichael/hledger_site/src/install.md

 ### Build in a source checkout

-If you'd like to customise or review the hledger source code, get the [latest development version](https://github.com/simonmichael/hledger/commits/master) with git.
-(To get a release branch instead, add eg `-b 1.40` to this command.)
+If you'd like to build the [latest hledger source code](https://github.com/simonmichael/hledger/commits/master), get it with git (to get a release branch instead, add eg `-b 1.40`):

     git clone https://github.com/simonmichael/hledger
     cd hledger

-Then you can build and install with:
+When in this directory you can build and install with:

     stack update
     stack install